 Figure 1.
-Determination of the upstream turbines of the wind farm with turbines A1 to E7, for the case of an average wind $\overrightarrow{W}$ from north-northwest direction.
-Turbines A1 to A5 are located in the most upstream zone of the farm with length D along $\overrightarrow{W}$ .
+Determination of the upstream turbines of the wind farm with turbines A1 to E7, for the case of an average wind $\vec{W}$ from northnorthwest direction.
+Turbines A1 to A5 are located in the most upstream zone of the farm with length D along $\vec{W}$ .
 As in this example the minimal quantity of upstream turbines to be taken into account (N) equals 6, turbine B1 is added to the set of upstream turbines.
 Finally, as in this example the quantity of upstream turbines with the highest wind speed to be taken into account (M) equals 4, the two turbines with the lowest wind speed are not taken into account for determining the inflow wind characteristics.
-In this example, these are turbines A3 (which appears to be in a fully-waked position from a turbine of a neighboring wind farm) and B1 (which is in a partially-waked position from turbine A1).
+In this example, these are turbines A3 (which appears to be in a fully-waked position from a turbine of a neighbouring wind farm) and B1 (which is in a partially-waked position from turbine A1).

-As rule-of-thumb, an appropriate choice for parameter D, is a value slightly smaller than the distance between the outer turbine rows of the farm.
-As a consequence, in case that the wind vector $\overrightarrow{W}$ is nearly perpendicular to a side of the wind farm, all turbines in the upstream row will be selected as upstream turbines, enabling to capture possible differences in wind characteristics over the complete width of the farm.
-In case that the wind vector $\overrightarrow{W}$ is oriented towards a corner of the farm layout, however, only one single or very few turbines may be selected.
-Therefore, a minimum quantity of N of turbines is selected, with N a value which should be larger than 1 and smaller than the quantity of turbines in a single row.
+- 185 upstream row will be selected as upstream turbines, enabling to capture possible differences in wind characteristics over the complete width of the farm.
+In case that the wind vector W is oriented towards a corner of the farm layout, however, only one single or very few turbines may be selected.
+Therefore, a minimum quantity of N of turbines is selected, with N a value larger than 1 and smaller than the quantity of turbines in a single row.
 Finally, in order to remove turbines that risk to be located in a narrow waked position caused by a turbine from the farm itself or from a neighboring farm, only the M turbines with the highest wind speeds are retained.
-The farm inflow wind parameters (inflow wind speed, inflow wind direction, inflow turbulence intensity and inflow wind direction variance) are then calculated as averages of the corresponding features from the selected individual upstream wind turbines.
+The farm inflow wind parameters (inflow wind speed, inflow wind direction, inflow - 190 with the highest wind speeds are retained.
+The farm hintow wind parameters (inflow wind speed, hintow wind direction, hintow turbulence intensity and inflow wind direction variance) are then calculated as averages of the corresponding features from the individual upstream wind turbines.
 The overall methodology presented in this paper can also be applied with alternative algorithms for determining the upstream turbines.
 There is, however, always a trade-off between the responsiveness of the model on wind transients and the average accuracy of the model, due to the spatial variation of the wind characteristics across the wind farm.